 From the perspective of the Partnership, the principal risks and uncertainties are managed within the framework established for the transaction.
-Further details of the Partnership's risk management policy are contained in note 11 to the financial statements.
+The majority of the Partnership's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
+The Partnership's financial instruments comprise a deemed loan to BoS, borrowed funds, other receivables and payables, and cash and cash equivalents.